GeraldScott/geraldscott.github.io/_posts/2019-03-21-welcome-to-jekyll.markdown

 ```bash
 $ git commit -m "Initial commit"
 ```
-If you have not already done so, create the repository `<username>.github.io`, link your newly generated website to the repo by copying the URL of the project repo to the local git repo, then push the contents to GitHub:
+If you have not already done so, create the repository `<username>.github.io`, then link your newly generated website to the repo by adding the URL of the project repo to the origin of the local git repo and push the contents to GitHub:
 ```bash
 $ git remote add origin git@github.com:<username>/<username>.github.io.git
 $ git push -u origin master --force
 ```
-The `--force` will overwrite the contents of the GitHub repo with the contents of the newly generated website, so be careful.
+The `--force` option will overwrite the contents of the GitHub repo with the contents of the newly generated website, so be careful.